 Applications That Work Well With MIG Welding

 On one job, I welded small parts that would have taken much longer using a stick welder.
-It became obvious that with a MIG gun, you don’t have to aim the end of a long stick into small spaces.
+It became obvious that you don’t have to aim the end of a long stick into small spaces with a MIG gun.